-Snohomish County Sheriff investigating drive-by shooting in Everett
+Sheriff’s Office investigating drive-by shooting in Everett

 - Why don't police enforce laws against camping in Seattle parks and streets?

-The roadway at 112th Street Southwest between Eighth Avenue and Highway 99 was closed for several hours Tuesday night during the investigation, according to the sheriff’s office.
+The roadway at 112th Street Southwest between Eighth Avenue and Highway 99 was closed for several hours during the investigation, according to the Sheriff’s Office.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.